lbovet/vertx-rest-storage/README.md

 The following methods are supported on intermediate nodes (collections):
 * GET: Returns the list of collection members.
 Serves JSON and HTML representations.
-* POST: Stores the request body under a new resources named with a random UUID.
 * DELETE: Delete the collection and all its members.

 Runs either as a module or can be integrated into an existing application by instantiating the RestHandlerHandler class directly.